 - The following factors are risk factors for infant mortality: child poverty; low birth weight; maternal age; access to antenatal care; smoking in pregnancy; maternal weight; socioeconomic position; multiple birth; premature birth; and location of birth.
 There is a higher prevalence of child poverty, smoking in pregnancy, maternal weight and premature births in Hull which increases the risk of infant deaths.

-- There were 38 stillbirths in Hull that occurred during the three year period 2019-21 giving a rate of 4.0 stillbirths per 1,000 births.
-The rate of stillbirths in Hull was statistically significantly higher than England for the three year periods 2013-15 to 2015-17, but has decreased, and the current rate is comparable to England (4.0).
-The rate has been decreasing in Hull since a high of 6.8 stillbirths per 1,000 births in 2014-16.
+- There were 33 stillbirths in Hull that occurred during the three year period 2020-22 giving a rate of 3.5 stillbirths per 1,000 births.
+The rate of stillbirths in Hull was lower than for England (3.9 stillbirths per 1,000 births).
+The rate in Hull was particularly high for 2013-15 and 2014-16 reaching 6.8 deaths per 1,000 births, but has steadily fallen since then.

-- Between 2001-03 and 2018-20, there has been no statistically significant difference in the infant mortality rate between Hull and England.
-There were 40 deaths among babies under one year that were registered during the three year period 2018-20 giving a mortality rate of 4.2 per 1,000 live births which was slightly higher than England (3.9).
+- Between 2001-03 and 2020-22, there has been no statistically significant difference in the infant mortality rate between Hull and England, although there has been a handful of years where the mortality rate was noticeably higher in hull.
+There were 39 deaths among babies under one year that were registered during the three year period 2020-22 giving a mortality rate of 4.2 per 1,000 live births which was slightly higher than England (3.9).

-- In Hull, two-thirds of all infant deaths occurred as neonatal deaths within the first 28 days of life.
+- In Hull, more than six in ten (61.5%) of all infant deaths occurred as neonatal deaths within the first 28 days of life for 2020-22, but the percentage was higher for England at 72.8%.

 The Population Affected – Why Is It Important?